sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/k8-helm-eks.md

   volumeBindingMode: WaitForFirstConsumer
   reclaimPolicy: Retain
 ```

-> ℹ️ Optionally, you can review the changes using one of [three mechanisms](#reviewing-changes) that can be used to assess the customizations made.
-This is not required, but may be useful the first time you deploy Sourcegraph, for peace of mind.
+> ℹ️ You can review the changes using one of the [three mechanisms](./helm#reviewing-changes) to assess the customizations made.
+This is not required, but may be useful the first time you deploy Sourcegraph.

+### Install the Sourcegraph Helm chart

-**2** – Install the chart
+Install the Sourcegraph Helm chart by running the following command:

 ```sh
 helm upgrade --install --values ./override.yaml --version 3.41.0 sourcegraph sourcegraph/sourcegraph
 ```

-It will take some time for the load balancer to be fully ready, use the following to check on the status and obtain the load balancer address (once available):
+It will take some time for the load balancer to be fully ready.
+Use the following command to check on the status and obtain the load balancer address once available:

 ```sh
 kubectl describe ingress sourcegraph-frontend
 ```

+### Create a DNS Record

-**3** – Upon obtaining the allocated address of the load balancer, you should create a DNS record for the `sourcegraph.company.com` domain that resolves to the load balancer address.
+Once you have obtained the allocated address of the load balancer, you should create a DNS record for the `sourcegraph.company.com` domain that resolves to the load balancer address.

-It is recommended to enable TLS and configure a certificate properly on your load balancer.
-You may consider using an [AWS-managed certificate](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) and add the following annotations to Ingress.
+It is recommended to enable TLS and configure a certificate on your load balancer.
+We recommend using an [AWS-managed certificate](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) and add the following annotations to Ingress:

 ```yaml
 frontend: